Skip to Content

 The Trip

-The next week, my friend Renee, with her daughter and my two young sons in tow, we made the trip to Enfield, CT.
+The next week, my family friend Renee, with her daughter and my two young sons in tow, and I made the trip to Enfield, CT.
 I settled the four of them in the hotel and drove to Douglas Road.
 As I approached the intersection, I began to shake.
-On either side of Douglas road was a street: Brett Lane and Hunter Lane.
+On either side of Douglas Road was a street: Brett Lane and Hunter Lane.
 Why would this make me shake?
-My two precious boys, the ones safely tucked at the hotel with my friend, were named Brett and Hunter?
+My two precious boys, the ones safely tucked at the hotel with my friend, were named Brett and Hunter!

 This had to be God!
-How could I have known that the street where I spent my first few months on this earth would have surrounding streets with the names I would call my children!
+How could I have known that the street where I spent my first few months on this earth would have surrounding streets with the names I would call my children?
 God sure has a sense of humor!
-(Below is a map of Enfield, CT showing the three streets mentioned).

 my adoption story

-When I finally got it together, I parked at the Boisvert’s home and went in.
-They were warm, welcoming people – fitting for foster parents.
+When I finally got it together, I parked at the Boisverts’ home and went in.
+They were warm, welcoming people—fitting for foster parents.
 They showed me the room and crib that I stayed in as an infant.
-It was still set up as after fostering children, they began to have grandchildren to fill it.
-And, they gave me very first baby pictures.
+It was still set up, as after fostering children, they began to have grandchildren to fill it.
+And they gave me my very first baby pictures.

-In addition to finding my Godparents and contacting the adoption agency, I contacted Catholic Family Charities and was put on a waiting list for them to find and contact my birth mother.
-About a year later, just a week after my mother losing her battle with cancer, I received a call that they found my birth mother.
+In addition to finding my Godparents and contacting the adoption agency, I contacted the Catholic Family Charities social worker and was put on a waiting list for them to find and contact my birth mother.
+About a year later, just a week after my mother lost her battle with cancer, I received a call that they found my birth mother.

 They wanted to know how I would like to proceed.
-I told them that while I would love to meet her, most important was to obtain medical information.
+I told them that while I would love to meet her, the most important thing was to obtain medical information.
 Soon after, the phone rang again.
-She refused all contact including providing medical records.
+She refused all contact, including providing medical records.
+Forget about any personal information.
+She would not even provide medical information.

 It was a difficult time in my life.
 I felt like I lost two mothers.
 One who loved me went home with the Lord.
 The other rejected me a second time, it felt.